fdciabdul/fdciabdul/README.md

 <!--START_SECTION:quran-->

-**Surah 27: سُورَةُ النَّمۡلِ (An-Naml) - 88**
+**Surah 65: سُورَةُ الطَّلَاقِ (At-Talaaq) - 10**

-And thou wilt see the mountains, which [now] thou deemest so firm, pass away as clouds pass away: a work of God, who has ordered all things to per­fection!
-Verily, He is fully aware of all that you do!
+[the while] God has readied for them [yet more] suffering severe [in the life to come] Hence, remain conscious of God, O you who are endowed with insight - [you] who have attained to faith!
+God has indeed bestowed on you a reminder from on high:
  <!--END_SECTION:quran-->